-Keep your eyes and ears open to any sort of news or discussions happening about your restaurant.
+Keep your eyes and ears open to any news or discussions happening about your restaurant.
 One way to do this is to subscribe to Google Alerts.
 In case there is any PR (positive or negative) happening about your restaurant, you’d get an automatic alert in your Gmail updates section.

 Your brand isn’t what you say it is, it’s what Google says it is.- Chris Anderson